So, you’re ready to hire a virtual assistant. You’ve come to the right place.

 At the end of the day, you’re looking for a virtual assistant that you’re going to get along with well, that has the skills to perform the task that you are looking to outsource, and that you can see yourself working with over the long run.

 Don’t settle until you find the right virtual assistant that fits all of those qualities.

-I can promise that if you work hard and don’t settle, you will reap the benefits as your company continues to grow and you hire other virtual assistants to your team.
+I can promise that if you work hard and don’t settle, you will reap the benefits as your company continues to grow and you hire other virtual assistants.

-Once you’ve found the right virtual assistant for your business, your job isn’t done.
+Once you’ve found the right virtual assistant for your business, your work isn’t done.
 Actually, it’s just begun!

 You need to make sure that you set clear expectations once you hire a virtual assistant so that they are prepared to thrive within their role in your business.